Vedanta – A Valid Means of Knowledge

 - I want to buy an object and I am happy when I get it but I now have less money and need to care for it.

-- I want a big house and lots of things but once I get them, I have to spend time, talent and treasure maintaining them.
+- I want a bigger house and lots of things but once I get them, I have to spend more time, talent and treasure maintaining them.

 6) Non-Dual Nature of Reality

-- Locations of objects teaching – the object is apparently out there but I experience the knowledge of it within my mind.
-Photons of light strike an object, enter my eye (sense organ) and then my mind takes the shape of the object.
+- Location of objects teaching – the object is apparently out there but I experience it within my mind, my primary instrument of expereience.
+My senses connect with an object and then my mind takes the shape of the object.
 So how far is the chair from my mind and how far is my mind from awareness?

 - There is actually no separation between the subject and the object, even though it’s contrary to experience.
 How can I separate the object from my experience of it?

-- The deeper I go into objects, they break down into smaller and smaller parts.
-I eventually end up with space, which appears with awareness or consciousness, the substrate of all that is.
+- The deeper I go into objects, the more they break down into smaller and smaller parts, eventually resolving into space.
+Space is the subtlest of the five elements and is pervaded by consciousness.

 7) Experience vs. Knowledge

-- Line diagram example.
-Experience (sensory input through my eyes which is processed by the brain) tells me the two lines below are different lengths, knowledge (a tape measure) tells me they are the same.
+- Experience tells me the two lines below are different lengths, knowledge (a tape measure) tells me they are the same.
 Knowledge is that which is true and lasting.
 Experience is by its nature constantly changing.

 - The snake and the rope metaphor (see picture at top of this page).
-In the twilight, I mistake the well rope for a snake and I feel afraid.
-This example shares the concept of superimposition (adhyasa), where a false attribute is overlaid upon something.
+In the twilight, the realm of light/knowledge and darkness/ignornace, I mistake the well rope for a snake and feel afraid.
+This metaphor shares the concept of superimposition (adhyasa), where a false attribute is overlaid upon that which is real.

 - Satya (the truth) & Mithya (the apparent reality).
-Satya is that which never changes – awareness.
+Satya is that which never changes – existence consciousness.
 Mithya (Maya) is the realm objects and experiences which are in a constant state of change.
-By superimposition, we take Maya, the realm of objects and experience to be real but it’s overlaying and dependent upon awareness.
+By superimposition, we take Maya, the realm of objects and experience to be real but it’s overlaying and dependent upon existence consciousness.

 8) Action (Karma) Can’t Set You Free, only knowledge, which removes ignorance, can.

-- But karma or action can’t lead to moksha (freedom), because we are already free and the more we chase freedom through experience, the more we obscure it.
+- The more we chase freedom through action, the more we obscure it.

 - Since we already are that which we seek, Vedanta teaches that we don’t have an action problem, we have a knowledge or ignorance problem.

-- Only knowledge can remove the ignorance of our true nature.
-The jiva (embodied soul), the action of the jiva, and the object or experience are all limited.
-So how can a limited entity, taking a limited action, to gain a limited experience, create limitlessness?
+- Only knowledge can remove ignorance or not knowing.
+The jiva (body-mind-sense complex), the actions of the jiva, and the object or experience obtained are all limited.
+So how can a limited entity, taking a limited action, obtaining a limited experience, lead to limitlessness?
 It can’t.
-Only knowledge can remove ignorance and reveal the self.
+Only knowledge can remove ignorance and reveal what was always present – the Self, limitless existence consciousness.

 9) A Valid Means of Knowledge – Vedanta

-- We can’t sense or perceive self/awareness because we don’t have adequate tools of perception.
+- We can’t sense or perceive Self because we don’t have adequate tools of perception.
 Our organs of perception, were designed to interface with the five elements of maya, and

-- However, we can see the reflection of awareness in a sattvic (pure) mind.
+- However, we can experience the reflection of the Self in a sattvic (pure) mind, as witness consciousness (sakshi chaitanyam).

-- The mind (subtle body) can be purified through certain actions: Karma Yoga, Bhakti Yoga, Jnana (knowledge) Yoga, Triguna Vibhava (Three Guna Yoga), and meditation.
+- The mind (subtle body) can be purified through certain actions: Karma Yoga and Upasana Yoga, both driven by Bhakti or devotion for something higher.

-- Only knowledge removes the ignorance (not-self) and reveals the self as awareness.
+- Only knowledge removes the ignorance (not knowing) and reveals the Self.

 - Vedanta is a time tested valid means of knowledge distilled through the ages by countless sages.
-It does what it purports to do, provide knowledge which removes ignorance, revealing the self which is always present.
+It does what it purports to do, providing a means of knowledge that removes ignorance, revealing the Self that was always present.

 10) I am…